To celebrate Roald Dahl Day on the 13th September, I’ve put together a fun collection of Roald Dahl science activity ideas.

 My 8 year is currently devouring Roald Dahl books and I remember spending many happy hours reading them as a child so this collection has been such fun to put together, it’s not quite complete and I will be adding to it over the next few weeks so do pop back soon.

-We’ve also got some fun Roald Dahl themed fine motor control activity ideas.
+We’ve also got some fun Roald Dahl themed fine motor control activity ideas suitable for younger children.

 Chocolate covered strawberries and changes of state